bmurrtech/how-to-homelab/how-to_ultimate_proxmox.md

 echo "blacklist radeon" >> /etc/modprobe.d/blacklist.conf
 echo "blacklist nouveau" >> /etc/modprobe.d/blacklist.conf
 echo "blacklist nvidia" >> /etc/modprobe.d/blacklist.conf
+echo "blacklist nvidiafb" >> /etc/modprobe.d/blacklist.conf
 ```

+> Progress Note: At this point, the host system is configured to passthrough a PCI card to any VM, but the VFIO does not know what PCI lane _specifically_ to passthrough.

-- Now, we can add the PCIE to the VFIO
+- Now, let's add the PCIE cards we want the VFIO to passthrough to the VMs:

 ```
 lspci -v